ghalamif/ArgoCD/argo-image-updater/README.md

 update to, rather than the currently running image.

-To provide the original image name, you need to set the `kustomize.image-name` annotation to the original image's name, like follows:
+To provide the original image name, you need to set the `kustomize.image-name` annotation to the original image's name, as follows:

 ```yaml
 argocd-image-updater.argoproj.io/<image_alias>.kustomize.image-name: <original_image_name>